Without you (post): Reactions

 The post became one of the symbols of the determination of Ukrainian resistance to the Russian occupation.
 Immediately after its publication, an online flash mob began among Ukrainians, who made social media posts with the hashtag #БезВас.

-US Atlantic Council analyst Peter Dickenson compared Zelensky's rhetoric in the post with Winston Churchill's, and journalist Serhiy Zvyglyanych drew analogies with the theses of Leonid Kuchma's "Ukraine is not Russia" and Petro Poroshenko's "Away from Moscow!"
+US Atlantic Council analyst Peter Dickenson compared Zelenskyy's rhetoric in the post with Winston Churchill's, and journalist Serhiy Zvyglyanych drew analogies with the theses of Leonid Kuchma's "Ukraine is not Russia" and Petro Poroshenko's "Away from Moscow!"

 On November 17, 2022, the phrase "without you" was used by the British ambassador to Ukraine, Melinda Simmons, when Kyiv was cut off by another attack.
 The photo she published showed a sprig of cotton (Bavovna), another symbol of the war.
 Journalists also began to use the phrase in materials with advice on how to successfully survive the winter in the conditions of frequent power outages and interruptions of other municipal services.
 The principle behind "without you" was applied by the media to Russia's exit from the grain agreement, and life in liberated Kherson was called the "best embodiment" of the principle.
 The phrase and a longer excerpt from the speech have featured on merchandise.

 On November 23, 2022, after a massive missile attack on Ukraine's energy infrastructure, a large part of Moldova was without power.
 The blackout prompted Moldovans to join the "without you" flash mob.